Web Development

 Phase 1: Launch Simple

-Begin with your best-selling products—maybe 20-50 items.
-Perfect the buying experience, shipping process, and customer service before scaling.
+Start with 20-50 of your best-selling products.
+Get the buying experience, shipping, and customer service right before scaling.

 Phase 2: Optimize Operations